-Even though computers are taking over and there is a lot of typing, I think in our day-to-day life one has to write something down.
+Even though computers are taking over and there is a lot of typing, I think in our day-to-day life, everyone has to write something down.
 Friction is very important and it helps us a lot in writing if you are wondering how, well we are going to answer it.

 When the tip of the Pen/Pencil gets in contact with the paper surface it creates frictional force.
 For writing to be successful, it doesn’t need frictional forces alone but also adhesive forces are required.

 In other words, when you start writing, the ink is deposited on the ball and it starts rolling thus rolling friction comes to play.
 When writing using a pencil sliding friction is what comes into play as deposits of lead come onto the paper.

 Ice skating, a recreational as well as exercise or sporting activity is the act of using usually metallic blade ice skates to glide across an ice surface.
 As enjoyable as this sporting activity can be, it took physicists centuries to finally understand the mechanism that allowed one to skate freely on slippery ice.

 Thanks to the tremendous frictional force, this phenomenon has come to be known as “friction melting” because of the contact between the metal-bladed ice skates on ice.
 The uppermost layer of the ice is melted liberating molecules of water that serve as a lubricant.

 Therefore, as a result, only a sliding kinetic frictional force is required in skating.
 Hence, a skater can propel forward by pushing off the ice on the ground in a perpendicular motion to the metallic blade of the skating board or boot.